-Clients have the right to access the personal information I hold about them free of charge, other than the possible cost of photocopying and postage (see contact details below).
+Clients have the right to access the personal information I hold about them free of charge, other than the cost of photocopying and postage (see contact details below).

 Clients can ask for their information to be updated or rectified if they consider there are factual inaccuracies in the records.
 Complete erasure of a client's records would require the agreement of my insurers, if the retention period of 7 years has not elapsed.

 Should you have any concerns or questions about how I process your data my contact details are: